-- Sign JWTs with the secret mapped to the am.global.services.oauth2.oidc.agent.idtoken.signing secret ID.
-This secret ID defaults to the rsajwtsigningkey key alias provided in AM's JCEKS keystore. - Sign claims with the secret mapped to the am.services.oauth2.jwt.authenticity.signing secret ID.
-This secret ID defaults to the hmacsigningtest key alias available in AM's JCEKS keystore.
+- Sign JWTs with the secret mapped to the am.global.services.oauth2.oidc.agent.idtoken.signing secret label.
+The label defaults to the rsajwtsigningkey key alias provided in AM's JCEKS keystore. - Sign claims with the secret mapped to the am.services.oauth2.jwt.authenticity.signing secret label.
+The label defaults to the hmacsigningtest key alias available in AM's JCEKS keystore.

-For more information about secret stores, refer to Secret stores \square in AM's Security guide.
+For more information about secret stores, refer to Secret stores $\square$ in AM's Security guide.

-- 1. Create the following aliases in one of the secret stores configured in AM, for example, the default JCEKS keystore: - RSA key pair - HMAC secret - In the AM admin UI, select Configure > Secret Stores > Keystore Secret Store Name > Mappings, and configure the following secret IDs: - The new RSA key alias in the am.global.services.oauth2.oidc.agent.idtoken.signing secret ID. - The new HMAC secret in the am.services.oauth2.jwt.authenticity.signing secret ID.
+1. Create the following aliases in one of the secret stores configured in AM, for example, the default JCEKS keystore:

+- RSA key pair - HMAC secret - In the AM admin UI, select Configure > Secret Stores > Keystore Secret Store Name > Mappings, and configure the following secret labels: - The new RSA key alias in the am.global.services.oauth2.oidc.agent.idtoken.signing secret label. - The new HMAC secret in the am.services.oauth2.jwt.authenticity.signing secret label.

-You might already have a secret configured for this secret ID, because it is also used for signing certain OpenID Connect ID tokens and remote consent requests.
-For more information, refer to Secret ID default mappings \square in AM's Security guide.
+You might already have a secret configured for this secret label, because it is also used for signing certain OpenID Connect ID tokens and remote consent requests.
+For more information, refer to Secret label default mappings in AM's Security guide.